 Jemma's Masters dissertation evaluated the effectiveness of the Eatwell for Life programme (cook & eat) in Nottingham, with a particular focus on sustained dietary changes and behaviour as well as the wider impacts of the programme using quantitative and qualitative methods.
 Eatwell for Life has been used as an example of best practice in Public Health England's Sugar Report for reducing sugar consumption in community settings.

 As part of her professional practice, Jemma has been involved in developing and delivering evidence-based nutrition training to health professionals and community workers.
 Jemma has been a Visiting Lecturer on nutrition and public health degrees at Chester University and Sheffield Hallam, teaching undergraduate and postgraduate students.

 Jemma's expertise is within the field of public health, health promotion, maternal and infant nutrition, behaviour change, food poverty, health inequalities, and evaluation of nutrition programmes,

-Jemma convenes the postgraduate module D24PHN - Public Health Nutrition.
-As well as contributing to school-wide modules including D21BG1 (Bioscience Tutorials), D224NC (Personal and Professional… read more
+Jemma convenes the undergraduate module D224NC - Personal and Professional Skills for Nutritionists.
+As well as contributing to school-wide modules including D21BG1 - Bioscience Tutorials and D23PRO… read more

 ORR J and McCAMLEY A (2017).
 Evaluating the effectiveness of a community-based dietary intervention in Nottingham.
 British Food Journal.
 119 (5) 1091-1101